s-dismas/TeX/README.md

 The Projects homepage is at:
 http://saint-dismas.com

-Pdf's by chapter are available at: https://github.com/s-dismas/Pdf
+Pdf's by Book are available at: https://github.com/s-dismas/Pdf

 You can purchase printed volumes at: